Cphayim/ombro/packages/cli-chat/README.md

 ![guide](https://cdn.jsdelivr.net/gh/cphayim/oss@main/images/2024/03/20/010945Yxy2YJ.gif)

-> GPT-4 is already supported and can be initialized using the `--gpt-4` parameter.
+> GPT-4 is already supported and can be initialized using the `--gpt-4` or `--gpt-4o` parameter.

 ## Install